Atlantisland/Dr.-House-Documentation/README.md

 =======
 **Overview**
 -----------
-<p>Dr. House hospital is a set of web applications that communicate with each other in order to enable its management.</p>
+Dr. House hospital is a set of 4 web applications that communicate with each other in order to enable its management.

-<p>Web applications:</p>

 <ol>
 <li>Admission: the patient receives a unique identifier and goes to the Diagnoses.
 Only a REST client with the right credentials can access to use it.</li>